Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: The Basic Framework

-The following analysis already generalizes the results shown in~\cite{LiuW2015,LWRBS2015}.
+The following analysis already generalizes and improves the results shown in Liu et al.~\cite{LWRBS2015} and Liu and Wright~\cite{LiuW2015}.

 Suppose there are a total of $T$ updates.
 We view the whole stochastic process as a branching tree of height $T$.
 Each node in the tree corresponds to the \emph{moment} when some core randomly picks a coordinate to update, and each edge corresponds to a possible choice of coordinate.
 We use $\pi$ to denote a path from the root down to some leaf of this tree.
 A superscript of $\pi$ on a variable will denote the instance of the variable on path $\pi$.
-Note that for each path $\pi$ we reorder the coordinate instances so that they are in the SCC ordering.
-All this does, for each path $\pi$ and for each coordinate $k$, is to reorder the instances of $x_k$ on path $\pi$.
+Note that for each path $\pi$ we reorder the coordinate instances so that they are in the SCC order.
+For each path $\pi$ and for each coordinate $k$, this simply reorders the instances of $x_k$ on path $\pi$.

+Contrary to intuition, in general we cannot associate a single value of $x$ with each node of the tree because future choices of coordinate to update can affect the recent past; thus we need to specify the path in order to know a coordinate value.
+In contrast, the SCV assumption ensures there is a single value of $x$ for each node.
 A double superscript of $(\pi,t)$ will denote the instance of the variable at time $t$ on path $\pi$, i.e., right before the $t$-th update.

-Finally $\pi(k,t)$ will denote the path with the time $t$ coordinate on path $\pi$ replaced by coordinate $k$.
+As we will be computing expected values by averaging over the $n$ random coordinate choices for the $t$-th update $\calU_t$, we introduce a notation to capture this choice: $\pi(k,t)$ will denote the path with the time $t$ coordinate on path $\pi$ replaced by coordinate $k$.
 Note that $\pi(k_t,t) = \pi$.
+(Recall that $k_t$ is the coordinate chosen by update $\calU_t$ on path $\pi$.)